tildearrow/furnace/papers/doc/7-systems/arcade.md

 # Arcade (Yamaha YM2151/PCM)

-this chip combination was used in the Sega OutRun, X and Y arcade boards, and perhaps a few others. the actual PCM chip had 16 channels, but the number has been cut to 5 in DefleMask for seemingly arbitrary reasons. a platform with all 16 channels may be coming soon.
+this chip combination was used in the Sega OutRun, X and Y arcade boards, and perhaps a few others. the actual PCM chip had 16 channels, but the number has been cut to 5 in DefleMask for seemingly arbitrary reasons. a system with all 16 channels may be coming soon.

 # effects